 Preakness favorite Mage gets stitches for cut above eye, good to run in Triple Crown race

-Co-owner and blood stock agent Ramiro Restrepo said the Kentucky Derby winner bumped his head Thursday, causing a superficial cut and receiving treatment from state veterinarians.
-Restrepo confirmed in a text message to The Associated Press on Saturday that Mage resumed training without any interruption.
+Co-owner and blood stock agent Ramiro Restrepo said the Kentucky Derby winner bumped his head, causing a superficial cut and receiving treatment from state veterinarians.
+Restrepo confirmed in a text message to The Associated Press that Mage resumed training without any interruption.

-Vets examined and cleared Mage and the six other Preakness horses to run in the $1.65 million race later Saturday.
+Vets examined and cleared Mage and the six other Preakness horses to run in the $1.65 million race.
 Increased prerace screening is in place in Maryland, including inspection of each horse in a the biggest stakes races by Stronach Group chief veterinary officer Dr. Dionne Benson.

 Mage opened as the 8-5 morning line favorite for the Preakness and was the top choice at 2-1 seven hours before post time.
 Bob Baffert-trained National Treasure became the second choice in the absence of First Mission.